Jackbar21/3D_Image_Linear_Transformer/README.md

     e.)
 It overrides toString by returning a string containing the three coordinates seperated by a space (e.g. "x y z").

     f.)
-It overrides transform by taking a 3x3 matrix as its parameter and updates the fields to reflect their values after being applied that matrix as   a Linear Transformation.
+It overrides transform by taking the 3x3 matrix parameter and updating the Vertex's fields to their corresponding values after applying the Linear Transformation (i.e. treating the x, y and z fields as a 3x1 matrix and multiplying the 3x3 input matrix from the left and updating the fields to reflect their new values).

 **3.)
 Polygon** - A concrete class that represents a multi-sided polygon as a set of vertices (from Vertex) in 3-dimensional space.
 It is defined as follows: